ljsinclair/featurebase-docs/docs/community/com-config/com-config-sql-cli-enable.md

 # FeatureBase SQL Command Line Interface (CLI)

-The SQL endpoint allows you to execute SQL statements:
+The SQL CLI allows you to execute SQL statements:
 * on the command-line
 * over an HTTP endpoint